The Complete Oral GLP-1 Guide: Every Pill, Tablet & Drop Compared

 The side effect profile of oral semaglutide is similar to injectable semaglutide: nausea (most common), diarrhea, constipation, vomiting, and abdominal pain.
 Most GI side effects are mild to moderate and improve over the first few weeks as you titrate up in dose.

 The Wegovy pill also carries the class-wide black box warning for thyroid C-cell tumors in rodent studies.
-Orforglipron has a similar GI profile plus some reports of mild pancreatitis in trials.
+Foundayo has a similar GI profile plus the same thyroid warning.
 Less common but serious effects can include pancreatitis, gallbladder problems, and gastroparesis.

 Work with a clinician who can help manage side effects and titrate appropriately.